 Setting up OS X with Atomic Time Sync

-- If you’re using OS X 10.4 or higher (maybe even 10.3 but I don’t have it installed), you can check to make sure you’re using Atomic Time by selecting the date/time section of the menu bar, and then click Date & Time Preferences.
+1. If you’re using OS X 10.4 or higher (unless your Mac is very old, you almost certainly are), you can check to make sure you’re using Atomic Time by selecting the date/time section of the menu bar, and then click Date & Time Preferences.

 Setting up Windows Vista and/or Windows 7 with Atomic Time Sync